davidmugambi104/pinnacle-website/README.md

 💼💡 website: intensity pinnacle website
 🌟 Welcome to intensity pinnacle GitHub repository!
-This site is made by david mugambi to facilitate intensity pinnacle limited to increase sales in modern web design, utilizing technologies like JavaScript, CSS, HTML, and Sass to create a visually appealing and responsive experience.
+This site is made by david mugambi to facilitate intensity pinnacle limited to increase sales in modern web design, utilizing technologies like: JavaScript, CSS, HTML, and Sass to create a visually appealing and responsive experience.